 People are more likely to ruminate if they have a history of trauma, or if they are perfectionistic or neurotic.
 Some research has shown that in women, rumination tends to be triggered by feelings of sadness, whereas in men, it’s most likely to be triggered by feelings of anger.

 One study found that people who ruminate ask for help more often but actually receive it less often than non-ruminators.
-While initially distress may be met with compassion, if the person continues to ruminate that tends to be met with frustration.
-This doesn’t surprise me, but I do find it interesting that it was picked up in a research study.
-I suspect that when rumination is met with frustration it only increases the tendency to ruminate, which feeds the frustration, and around and around in an endless circle.
+While initially, distress may be met with compassion, if the person continues to ruminate, that tends to be met with frustration.
+I’m not surprised by this, but I do find it interesting that it was picked up in a research study.
+I suspect that when rumination is met with frustration, it only increases the tendency to ruminate, which feeds the frustration, and around and around in an endless circle.

 Strategies that may be helpful to decrease rumination include distraction, meditation, realistic goal-setting, and work on building self-esteem.

-There’s a copy of the Ruminative Responses Scale here; it’s a psychometric test that’s used to assess levels of rumination.
-The version linked to doesn’t give any guidance for interpreting the overall score, but you should still be able to get a pretty good feel for how ruminative you are.
+There’s a copy of the Ruminative Responses Scale here; it’s a psychometric test to assess levels of rumination.
+This version doesn’t give any guidance for interpreting the overall score; still, you should be able to get a pretty good feel for how ruminative you are.